GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 1. **Specific Journey Tracking:** Write a graph query using quantified path patterns to find how many rides visitor `'11613'` took to get from `'Dumbo the Flying Elephant'` to `'Disneyland Railroad'`.
 2. **Reachable Journeys:** Write a graph query using quantified path patterns to find all unique visitor IDs who moved from `'Space Mountain'` to `'Indiana Jones Adventure'` within 5 transitions (hops).

+#### Task 5.4: Graph-Based Recommendations

+To power our intelligent guest assistant, we need to provide next-ride recommendations based on real visitor behavior.

+1. **Extract Recommendations:** Write a graph query to find the most recurrent next attraction visitors go to after visiting each specific attraction.
+2. **Build the Recommendation Table:** Save the results of this query into a new BigQuery table named `graph_recommendations`.
+This table should include the current attraction, the recommended next attraction, and a ranking score (e.g., based on frequency).
+This table will be synced and used later by the agent.

 ### Success Criteria

 To validate this challenge, you must demonstrate the following: